 Choosing an alternative to Styrofoam foodservice packaging that is best for you comes with many considerations.
 Your foam alternative needs to be the right combination of price, performance, and appearance for your business.

 In this blog, we will go over some of the advantages and disadvantages of 6 Styrofoam alternatives to help you choose the best one for your business.

 What are Some of the Alternatives to Styrofoam Foodservice Products?

-For some, making the switch away from Styrofoam will be an opportunity to become more sustainable and will seek products that leave a smaller footprint on the earth.
+For some, making the switch away from Styrofoam will be an opportunity to become more sustainable.
+You’ll seek products that leave a smaller footprint on the earth.
 But for others, the best alternative will be the product that performs as similarly as possible or is simply closest in price to foam.

 Keep in mind that the price of any alternative is likely going to be higher than Styrofoam, but that doesn’t mean that alternative substrates can’t bring efficiencies to your business.
-Products which are more environmentally friendly and can be reused, recycled, or composted at the end of life help reduce businesses disposal fees and landfill waste.
+Products that are more environmentally friendly and can be reused, recycled, or composted at the end of life help reduce business's disposal fees and landfill waste.